-Students and parents may review; download UNOFFICIAL transcripts on Student/Parent Vue.
-To be OFFICIAL, students can send official electronic transcripts to colleges and universities for free by using their SchooLinks account.
-Electronic transcripts may also be requested from Parchment at PARCHMENT.COM for a fee: PARCHMENT TRANSCRIPT
+Students and parents may review; download unofficial transcripts on Student/Parent Vue.

+To be OFFICIAL, all transcripts must be sent directly from the Records Office.
+Electronic transcripts may be requested from Parchment at PARCHMENT.COM for a fee: PARCHMENT TRANSCRIPT Students can send official electronic transcripts to colleges and universities for free by using their SchooLinks account.